Anacostia Library Opened April 26, 2010

 - Public Art by Ward 7 artists

-- Washington Building Congress Craftsmanship Award for Special Construction – Thermal and Moisture Protection Category 2011
+- Washington Building Congress Craftsmanship Award for Special Construction, Thermal and Moisture Protection Category 2011

-- The American Institute of Architects DC Chapter Merit Award 2012
+- AIA DC Chapter, Merit Award 2012

-- The American Library Association/IIDA Honor Award, Projects Under 30,000 SF 2012
+- ALA/IIDA Honor Award, Projects Under 30,000 SF 2012